cypress-io/github-action/README.md

         with:
           start: npm start
 ```
 **Caution:** use the `start` parameter only to start a server, not to run Cypress, otherwise tests may be run twice.
-The action runs Cypress tests by default, unless the parameter `runTests` is to `false`.
+The action runs Cypress tests by default, unless the parameter `runTests` is set to `false`.

 **Note:** sometimes on Windows you need to run a different start command.
 You can use the `start-windows` parameter for this.